 Online streaming sites have become a mainstay of modern life, giving access to 1,000s of movies, TV shows and box sets.
 We take you through the big providers and how to stream as cheaply as you can – ideal as most of us are spending a lot more time at home right now.
-What's more, many of the big sites, including Amazon Prime Video, offer free trials, so you can enjoy the likes of One Night in Miami, The Flight Attendant and Sound of Metal for up to 30 days for free.
+What's more, many of the big sites, including Amazon Prime Video, offer free trials, so you can enjoy the likes of Free Guy, Last Night in Soho and Sound of Metal for up to 30 days for free.

 Streaming lets you watch films and TV online instantly.
 You don't download the content, but play it live on your device – such as a smart TV, laptop or iPad – via your internet connection.
 This gives you immediate access to a huge catalogue of films and TV series.
 It's not for everyone though, so make sure you'll actually watch the content before signing up – many offer free trials so you can try before you buy.